 Senegal

 Senegal is located at the westernmost point of the African continent.
 Dakar is its capital.
 Senegal is one of the very few Muslim countries that enjoy freedom of religion and has the freedom to evangelize.
-However, of its 15.85 million population (2017), approximately 90% are Muslim, 5% are animistic, and about 5% are Roman Catholic.
-Although the Paris Mission Agency sent its first Protestant missionary to Senegal in 1863, the number of evangelicals remains extremely small, comprising only about 0.15% of the population, or approximately 24,300 people.
-There are fewer than 50 evangelical churches, and over 15 million lost souls still await salvation.
+However, of its 18.03 million population (2023), approximately 95% are Muslim, 1% are animistic, and about 4% are Roman Catholic.
+Although the Paris Mission Agency sent its first Protestant missionary to Senegal in 1863, the number of evangelical Christians remains small, and more than 18 million lost souls are still waiting for salvation.

 Education Ministry